ecmwf-projects/cookiecutter-conda-package/README.md

 git add .
 git commit -m "Initial commit of the package boilerplate"
 ```

+Go to GitHub, click + "[make a new repository](https://github.com/organizations/spark-cleantech/repositories/new)", call it the same thing
+as your cookiecutter folder (e.g. `MY_PACKAGE`).
+Add no licence nor README ;
+keep the repo Private.

 Attach an empty remote repository and push the skeleton package: